Writing QIP Components In Zig

 Defaults We Prefer #

-QIP components age well when their resource shape is obvious from the source.
+QIP components age well when their buffer sizes and memory use are obvious from the source.

 Use these defaults unless the module has a concrete reason not to: